Mixture of Cluster-conditional LoRA Experts for Vision-language Instruction Tuning: Introduction

 \section{Introduction}

-There has been a continuously increasing trend to develop intelligent assistants that can follow human instructions~\cite{brown2020language,chatgpt,chen2023gaining}, and instruction tuning~\cite{wei2021finetuned} has become a successful paradigm leveraging large-scale well-formatted instruction data to empower Large Language Models (LLMs) to follow human instructions, demonstrating strong generalization for novel unseen tasks~\cite{longpre2023flan}.
-Similarly, efforts have been made to introduce similar capabilities to Large Vision-language Models (LVLMs), including LLaVA~\cite{Liu2023VisualIT}, MiniGPT-4~\cite{Zhu2023MiniGPT4EV} and InstructBLIP~\cite{Dai2023InstructBLIPTG}, which connects a trainable visual encoder with a frozen LLM and endows the LVLMs with the instruction-following ability by fine-tuning on multi-modal instruction datasets.
+There has been a continuously increasing trend to develop intelligent assistants that can follow human instructions~\cite{brown2020language,chatgpt,chen2023gaining}, with instruction tuning emerging as a notably effective approach.
+This method leverages large-scale well-formatted instruction data to empower Large Language Models (LLMs) to execute various human instructions, showcasing their ability to generalize across novel unseen tasks~\cite{longpre2023flan}.
+Likewise, efforts have been made to introduce similar capabilities to Large Vision-language Models (LVLMs) \cite{Bai2023QwenVLAV, zhang2023internlm, ye2023mplug, chen2023sharegpt4v, chen2023minigpt}, including LLaVA series \cite{Liu2023VisualIT, liu2023improved}, MiniGPT-4~\cite{Zhu2023MiniGPT4EV} and InstructBLIP~\cite{Dai2023InstructBLIPTG}.

-The ability of generalizing to novel unseen instructions necessitates multi-task instruction tuning, \ie, training on a diverse collection of instruction-following tasks, which has been observed in both the LLMs~\cite{sanh2021multitask,wang2022super,chung2022scaling} and LVLMs~\cite{Bai2023QwenVLAV,Zhao2023SVITSU,Li2023M3ITAL}.
-However, complexity of various instruction tasks brings difficulties for the model fine-tuning.
-Specifically, \citet{wei2021finetuned} observe that under certain model sizes, multi-task instruction tuning even fails to bring performance gains for zero-shot tasks compared to the original models, mainly attributed to the \textit{negative transfer} phenomenon~\cite{Zhang2017ASO} during multi-task instruction tuning, where the model struggles to optimize the losses of multiple conflicted tasks, leading to sub-optimal performance for these tasks.
+It is observed that for both the LLMs~\cite{sanh2021multitask,wang2022super,chung2022scaling} and LVLMs~\cite{Bai2023QwenVLAV,Zhao2023SVITSU,Li2023M3ITAL}, the ability to generalize to novel unseen instructions necessitates multi-task instruction tuning, \ie, training on a diverse collection of instruction-following tasks.
+However, the complexity of various instruction tasks brings difficulties for model fine-tuning.
+Specifically, \citeauthor{wei2021finetuned} (\citeyear{wei2021finetuned}) find that for certain model sizes, multi-task instruction tuning even fails to bring performance gains for zero-shot tasks compared to the original models.
+This is mainly attributed to the \textit{negative transfer} phenomenon~\cite{Zhang2017ASO} during multi-task instruction tuning, where the model struggles to optimize the losses of multiple conflicted tasks, leading to sub-optimal performance.